Global commons: Outer space

-Policies

-The Outer Space Treaty provides a basic framework for international space law.
+The Outer Space Treaty, signed in 1967, provides a basic framework for international space law.
 It covers the legal use of outer space by nation states.
 The treaty states that outer space is free for all nation states to explore and is not subject to claims of national sovereignty.
 It also prohibits the deployment of nuclear weapons in outer space.
-The treaty was passed by the United Nations General Assembly in 1963 and signed in 1967 by the USSR, the United States of America and the United Kingdom.
-As of mid-year, 2013 the treaty has been ratified by 102 states and signed by an additional 27 states.

 Beginning in 1958, outer space has been the subject of multiple resolutions by the United Nations General Assembly.
 Of these, more than 50 have concerned the international co-operation in the peaceful uses of outer space and preventing an arms race in space.
 Four additional space law treaties have been negotiated and drafted by the UN's Committee on the Peaceful Uses of Outer Space.
 Still, there remain no legal prohibitions against deploying conventional weapons in space and anti-satellite weapons have been successfully tested by the US, USSR and China.
 The 1979 Moon Treaty turned the jurisdiction of all heavenly bodies (including the orbits around such bodies) over to the international community.
-However, this treaty has not been ratified by any nation that currently practices manned spaceflight.
+However, this treaty has not been ratified by any nation that currently practices crewed spaceflight.

-In 1976 eight equatorial states (Ecuador, Colombia, Brazil, Congo, Zaire, Uganda, Kenya, and Indonesia) met in Bogotá, Colombia to make the "Declaration of the First Meeting of Equatorial Countries," also known as "the Bogotá Declaration", a claim to control the segment of the geosynchronous orbital path corresponding to each country.
-These claims are not internationally accepted.

-The International Space Station

-The International Space Station programme is a joint project among five participating space agencies: NASA, the Russian Federal Space Agency (RSA), Japan Aerospace Exploration Agency (JAXA), European Space Agency (ESA), and Canadian Space Agency (CSA).
-National budget constraints led to the merger of three space station projects into the International Space Station.
-In 1993 the partially built components for a Soviet/Russian space station Mir-2, the proposed American Freedom, and the proposed European Columbus merged into this multinational programme.
-The ownership and use of the space station is established by intergovernmental treaties and agreements.
-The ISS is arguably the most expensive single item ever constructed, and may be one of the most significant instances of international cooperation in modern history.